How to plan a second wedding you’ll never forget

 Getting married for a second or third time is often a different experience than a first marriage.
 Many people look back at their first wedding as the main event, with intricate details and a large number of guests.
 The second wedding is often a smaller affair, focusing simply on the prospect of becoming husband and wife.

-It’s widely known that some religions forbid second marriages from taking place in a church/similar venue.
-We’d advise couples to take this in their stride, and take every opportunity to stray from the conventional to make their wedding completely unique and personal.
-If you’re planning for a second wedding (congratulations!), there are steps you can take to make it different from your first, but equally – if not more – magical.
+If you’re planning for a second wedding, there are steps you can take to make it different from your first, but equally – if not more – magical.

 Use your wedding experience to your advantage

-It’s inevitable that, when planning your first ceremony, you’re probably going to have high expectations and be unaware of hiccups that occur along the way.
-Having already experienced this, whilst planning your second, you’ll know the potential pitfalls that can crop up – and in response, take preventative measures.
+It’s inevitable that, when planning your first ceremony, you’re probably going to have high expectations.
+You may also be unaware of hiccups that occur along the way.
+Having already experienced this, whilst planning your second, you’ll know the potential pitfalls that can crop up.
+In response, you can take preventative measures.
 You’ll also have a better idea of timings, budget, and the things that are worth splurging and saving on.
 Take some time to think about what you learned the first time around, and apply this to your wedding planning.

 Purchase new wedding accessories

 As a bride or groom, you should aim to purchase new accessories to symbolise this new stage in your life.
 You’ll be better off leaving out items that you wore at your first wedding and starting fresh.
 If you’re the blushing bride, try opting for a dress with a different style and material, or perhaps a different colour.
 It’s your second wedding, so you certainly don’t need to stick to the conventional – you can go as creative as you’d like.